By: Aurellia Christie · May 30, 2024

 for this:

-We use options
+options

 variable to contain the selected sectors to be used across our code later.
 And to ensure the visualizations remain clear and easy to read, we limit the maximum selections to 5 sectors.
 When your app reloads, it should show the multiselect filter as follows: